srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

    Forwarding from [::1]:9999 -> 9999

 Don't close the shell and open your browser at `http://localhost:9999 <http://localhost:9999>`_. ``Username: admin,  Password: 1423``
 Once you are logged in you can edit the subscribers.
+Alternatively, you can set the subscriber details in the ``5gSA-values.yaml`` file.

 DU
 ==